apifyapps/data_mapper/README.md

-# Mapper
+# DataMapper

-Mapper is used to visualize any data with location info on Google Maps
+DataMapper is used to visualize any data with location info on Google Maps